malinfischer/phenoTS/README.md

 phenoTS
 =======

 This package simplifies time-series analyses based on different types of phenology data.
-Various functions and scripts to download, process and analyze data from two entirely different data sets are provided: Field records of the German National Meteorological Service's (DWD) observation network and raster remote sensing data (especially MODIS NDVI, but with generalized functions).
+Various functions and scripts to download, process and analyze data from two entirely different data sets are provided: field records of the German National Meteorological Service's (DWD) observation network and raster remote sensing data (especially MODIS NDVI, but with generalized functions).

 ### Idea